 There is no simple explanation or meaning to these photos.

-The series: "Every day I look at the world from my window" from the song "Waterloo Sunset is inspired by the typical voice of Sir Ray Davis former member of The Kinks a sixties pop group well known for it's melancholia and satire.
-It praises the found and constructed ordinary objects.
+Homemade- Still Life praises the found and constructed ordinary objects.
 Everyday lives captured in plain pictures.
 These pictures are ment to value slowness.
 Have a better look at was seems ordinary.
 Looking at an object like you see it for the first time.
 I like to see my photos as portals to a sense of melancholia sprinkled with some irony.
+The objects define space.
+They give content and meaning to a specific place.
+The colour or form can trigger you to have a feeling or thought about it.

 Like Luigi Ghirri writes in his essays: " I have turned my attention to an enormous quantity of subjects, not out desire to understand everything, but of curiousity to understand everithing that was possible for me".
 Well I do agree.